|Home | Notice of Liquidation | Downloads | Contacts|

 On April 15, 2013, Integrity received a release from any liability to

-referred to as the "superpriority" statute.
-Under this provision
+to as the "superpriority" statute.
+Under this provision of federal

-of federal law, the Federal Government takes the position that before
+law, the Federal Government takes the position that before any distribution

-interim distributions under a prior written agreement, it nevertheless
+under a prior written agreement, it nevertheless maintained its right

-maintained its right to superpriority of distributions.
-This release removes
+to superpriority of distributions.
+This release removes any impediment

 to a final distribution of Integrity's remaining assets.